markjprice/apps-services-net8/docs/ch02-sql-edge.md

 ## Connecting from Visual Studio 2022

 1. In Visual Studio 2022, navigate to **View** | **Server Explorer**.
-2. In the mini-toolbar, click the **Add New Connection...** button.
+2. In the mini-toolbar, click the **Connect to Database...** button.
 2. Enter the connection details, as shown in *Figure 2A.3*:

 ![Connecting to your Azure SQL Edge server from Visual Studio 2022](assets/B19587_02A_03.png)